 About

-Hi, I’m Kevin, a Research Scientist at Fundamental AI Research (FAIR) Accel at Meta (formerly Facebook).
-My research interests are primarily in deep learning, particularly computer vision, continual learning, federated learning, and adversarial attacks.
+Hi, I’m Kevin, a Research Scientist at Fundamental AI Research (FAIR) at Meta (formerly Facebook).
+My research interests are in deep learning and computer vision, these days primarily 3D.
 Before Meta, I was at Duke University, where I completed my PhD while advised by Lawrence Carin.
 During my PhD, I interned at Google Cloud AI (2017), Infinia ML (2018), and Facebook (2019).

 I co-taught a number of machine learning courses while at Duke, including the Duke Introduction to Machine Learning Coursera, four Duke Machine Learning Schools, and numerous +Data Science In-Person Learning Experiences.
 As part of these courses, I created a set of TensorFlow and PyTorch tutorials.